chiffa/GAN_evo/dev_log.rst

 DONE: - Add a numpy array to store various metrics, add it to the GAN pair graph and store in DB.
 EH Not needed now: -Plot it as well.

-- TEST: add saving of the discriminator/generator + training traces to the disk.
+- DONE: add saving of the discriminator/generator + training traces to the disk.
 Mongod should only contain the pointer to the path (that breaks containerization though)

 - DONE: add support for cross-training the discriminator/generator